Presenteeism: Future directions and research

 While progress has been made in regards to understanding presenteeism, many possible topics of inquiry still remain.
 In his literature review, Johns said that presenteeism had to be related to other constructs such as work attitudes and personality.
 Additionally, lessons from absenteeism could be applied to presenteeism.
 For instance, absenteeism can be defined as voluntary and involuntary, and scholars could consider applying such ideas to presenteeism.
-Lastly, the construct could be related to other elements of the work.
+Lastly, the construct could be related to other elements of the workplace.
 Specifically, how does presenteeism relate to remote work?
 Is an individual who works from home while he or she is sick exhibiting presenteeism?